 BIO

-Ellis Ludwig-Leone (b.
-1989) writes music distinguished by its narrative sweep and attention to subtle shifts in emotional valence.
-Lauded for his “knack for simultaneously expressing beauty and crisis” (The New Yorker), his work combines lush, naturalistic textures with moments of thorny complexity to walk the line between wonder and dread.
+Lauded for his “knack for simultaneously expressing beauty and crisis” (The New Yorker), Ellis Ludwig-Leone (b.
+1989) writes music that combines warm, naturalistic textures with moments of thorny complexity, paying special attention to the psychological intersection between wonder and dread.

 The 2025-26 season saw the premiere of The Woods, an immersive concert experience conceived with director and choreographer Troy Schumacher (New York City Ballet).
-The extended, sold out run of shows at Pioneer Works in Brooklyn exploded Ludwig-Leone’s music across an enveloping set designed by Jason Ardizzone-West (Lady Gaga, Redwood), with costumes by fashion designer Elena Velez.
-Other 2025-26 highlights include: In This House for soloist Sheku Kanneh-Mason with Philadelphia Orchestra (World Premiere) and BBC Concert Orchestra (UK Premiere); North Woods, a 20-minute orchestral work commissioned by the Ellis-Beauregard Foundation for Bangor Symphony Orchestra (World Premiere); Ellis Ludwig-Leone: Composer Portrait, a series of concerts of Ludwig-Leone’s chamber music at November Music Festival in the Netherlands; Natural History, a ballet choreographed by Troy Schumacher for BalletCollective; and God is in the Living Room, a musical installation featuring Ludwig-Leone’s collected works for harp, commissioned by ArtPrize for its 2025 festival in Grand Rapids.
+During a sold-out and extended run at Pioneer Works in Brooklyn, a cast of 25 performers brought Ludwig-Leone’s music to life within an immersive set by designer Jason Ardizzone-West (Lady Gaga, Redwood), with costumes by fashion designer Elena Velez.
+Other 2025-26 highlights include: In This House for soloist Sheku Kanneh-Mason with Philadelphia Orchestra (World Premiere) and BBC Concert Orchestra (UK Premiere) in a new orchestration by Nico Muhly; North Woods, a 20-minute orchestral work commissioned by the Ellis-Beauregard Foundation for Bangor Symphony Orchestra (World Premiere); Ellis Ludwig-Leone: Composer Portrait, an evening of Ludwig-Leone’s chamber music at November Music Festival; Natural History, a ballet choreographed by Troy Schumacher for BalletCollective; Start at the End, a concert of Ludwig-Leone’s chamber music and premiere of a new work performed by Eighth Blackbird; and God is in the Living Room, a live musical installation featuring Ludwig-Leone’s collected works for harp, commissioned by ArtPrize for its 2025 festival.
+His most recent string quartet Exquisite Corpse arrived in recorded format via Better Company Records in September 2025, and will be performed on tour by ADAM Quartet throughout the 2025-26 season.

 The Night Falls, a dance-driven opera with music by Ludwig-Leone, a libretto by Ludwig-Leone and Karen Russell (Swamplandia!), and direction and choreography by Troy Schumacher, premiered at PEAK Performances at Montclair State University in February 2023.
 Praised for Ludwig-Leone’s “ingenious, gorgeous score” (The New Yorker), The Night Falls was named one of The New York Times’ Best Dance Performances of 2023.